Hungarian prehistory: Original homeland ( 800 BCbefore 600 AD)

+The origin of Hungarians, the place and time of their ethnogenesis, has been a matter of debate.
+Due to the classification of the Hungarian language in the Ugric family, they are sometimes considered an Ugric people who originated in the Southern Urals or Western Siberia.
+Fóthi et al. 2022 suggests that the conquering Hungarians originated from three distinct regions on the Eurasian steppe, where different ethnicities joined them: the Lake Baikal-Altai Mountains (Huns/Turkic peoples), the Southern Urals-Western Siberia (Finno-Ugric peoples) and the Black Sea-Northern Caucasus (Caucasian and Eastern European peoples).
+Meanwhile, Neparáczki et al. 2018 proposes that over a third of the Hungarian conquerors' maternal lineages derive from Inner Asia, centred in present-day eastern Mongolia and southeastern Siberia, while the remainder is derived from the Pontic-Caspian Steppe.

 The stag and the eagle, which are popular motifs of 10th-century Magyar art, have close analogies in Scythian art.
-The Scythians, Sarmatians, and other peoples who spoke Indo-Iranian languages dominated the Eurasian steppes between around 800 BC and 350 AD.
+The Scythians, Sarmatians, and other Indo-Iranian speaking peoples dominated the Eurasian steppes between around 800 BC and 350 AD.
 During this period, all ethnic groups in the steppes were nomads with almost identical material cultures, for which the certain identification of the Magyars is impossible.
 Consequently, the exact location of their original homeland is subject to scholarly debates.
 Róna-Tas says the development of Hungarian started in the region of the rivers Kama and Volga, west of the Urals.
 Archaeologist István Fodor writes that the original homeland lay to the east of the Urals.
 He says that some features of the tumuli erected at Chelyabinsk in the 4th century BC, including the northward orientation of the heads of the deceased and the geometric motifs on the clay vessels put in the graves, are similar to older burials that he attributes to Ugric peoples.